 8. Prepare for Unpacking

 Remember, the way you pack not only affects the safety of your items but also the ease of unpacking.
 Keep an inventory of what’s in each box, and group items by room for efficient unpacking.
+Don’t forget that once you’ve settled in, you’ll also need to update your address with official bodies — you can tell HMRC about your new address directly on GOV.UK.

 By following these detailed steps, you can significantly minimise the risk of damage to your dishes and glasses during a move.
 Packing might seem like a tedious task, but with the right approach, your belongings will be secure and ready to grace your new home.